AdobeDocs/commerce-operations.en/help/install/command-line/overview.md

 This topic discusses installing the Magento software using the CLI.
 For information about configuring Magento, see the [Configuration Guide]({{ page.baseurl }}/config-guide/bk-config-guide.html).

+The installer is designed to be run multiple times if necessary so you can:

+*  Provide different values

+   For example, after you configure your web server for Secure Sockets Layer (SSL), you can run the installer to set SSL options.

+*  Correct mistakes in previous installations
+*  Install Magento in a different database instance

 ## Before you start your installation {#instgde-install-cli-prereq}

 Before you begin, complete the following steps: